Keren Rice

-Keren Rice OC (born 1949) is a Canadian linguist.
-She is a professor of linguistics and serves as the Director of the Centre for Aboriginal Initiatives at the University of Toronto.
+Keren D. Rice OC (born 1949) is a Canadian linguist.
+She is a professor of linguistics and serves as the director of the Centre for Aboriginal Initiatives at the University of Toronto.

 Education and career

 Rice earned her PhD in 1976 from the University of Toronto, with a dissertation entitled, "Hare phonology."

-She has published numerous works in both theoretical and Native American linguistics, in particular on Athapaskan languages.
+She has published numerous works in both theoretical and Native American linguistics, in particular on Athabaskan languages.
 She specializes in research on Slavey, an indigenous language spoken in Canada's Northwest Territories, and has long been involved in maintaining and revitalizing the language.
 She has made contributions to the study of phonological markedness (Rice 2007) and to the interaction of phonology, morphology and semantics (Rice 2000).